UBC-MDS/Crime_Prediction_Vancouver/README.md

 One of the famous science fictions *The Minority Report* plots the future world, where police utilize technology to predict and arrest criminals before the crime happens.
 Put aside the ethical debates of the arrestment, we believe it is still essential to identify and predict crimes with good purpose.
 For example, can we predict the kinds of crime would possibly happen, given a certain neighbourhood and time?
 Police would then be able to strengthen specific skillsets to cater such law-breaching activities.
 Also, local government officials could utilize the prediction to adjust related policies.

 We are going to build a classification prediction model to predict the types of crimes that happens in Vancouver, based on the location and the time of the day.
-The data set that is used in the project is originated from the Vancouver Open Data Catalogue, which was extracted and modified by Wilian Osaku in July 2017.
-It is sourced from Kaggle and can be found [here](https://www.kaggle.com/wosaku/crime-in-vancouver).
-The data set represents the types of crime reported in different areas of Vancouver at a particular time from 2003 to 2017.
+The data set that is used in the project is originated from The Vancouver Police Department (VPD), with the data set called `GEODASH OPEN DATA`.
+The data can be found [here](https://geodash.vpd.ca/opendata/).
+The data set represents the types of crime reported in different areas of Vancouver at a particular time from 2003 to 2021.
+Since the data is being updated by the VPD every week, we will cut-off the data up to 2021 October to ensure our analysis and model are reproducible.

 To construct a meaningful prediction model, we will address the association between various crime types and areas in Vancouver.
 We will also study the trends of the number of crimes committed over the years in order to adjust the model with better prediction capability.